hex-plex/Pong-ReinforcementLearning/readme.md

 agent.start()         ## This starts the agent ie., connects to the server and communicates and learns from its experience.
 ```

 Running them should launch the env and agent would start leaning.
+There is a propriety control in mainmodel.py which takes input in its terminal as
+'p' ==> Pausing/Resuming the training process
+'q' ==> Quit the training process , But this makes a Checkpoint as interrupt.p

+else with a better score of agent, the model is saved continuosly as save.p.

 ## TODO

 - [X] Make a pong game or search for some source  code